 During your puppy’s training, try to move them from biting your hand and fingers to chewing on toys.
 Praise them whenever they favor nipping a chew toy rather than your hand, and encourage them to think that they should use their teeth on those things rather than other family members.
 You should also avoid playing with hands too frequently.
 Use other forms of play to teach your dog that hands are not the only way to have fun.

 Dogs are highly intelligent creatures, especially working breeds such as German Shepherds, collies, and huskies.
 Make sure you vary the games you play with them to keep them from getting bored.
-At the same time, though, make sure the rules of those games are consistent as well, otherwise they’ll become confused.dog bites
+At the same time, though, make sure the rules of those games are consistent as well, otherwise they’ll become confused.Post keywords: dog bites